Solar leases are ideal for individuals who wish to enjoy the maximum solar energy supply while at the same time minding the cost.

 What are the Advantages of Leasing Solar Panels?

-Leasing solar panels come with advantages for homeowners.
+Leasing solar panels comes with advantages for homeowners.
 The added benefits include :

-- Reduced Utility Bill Expenses; Solar leases reduce the energy bill because you’re generating your own power.
+- Reduced Utility Bill Expenses: Solar leases reduce energy bills because you generate power.

-- No Upfront Costs; The good thing about solar leasing is that you don’t have to worry about the total initial cost of a solar panel system to enjoy solar energy services.
+- No Upfront Costs: Solar leasing is a good option for those who don’t want to worry about the total initial cost of a solar panel system to enjoy solar energy services.
 Most solar companies have zero upfront costs.

 What are the Disadvantages of Solar Leasing?